HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Introduction

 1) \textbf{Deficiency in hierarchical semantic representation and multi-granularity interpretation.} Current approaches commonly treat LCLU classification as a semantic segmentation task, adopting a flat classification paradigm that considers all categories as independent and mutually exclusive, thereby overlooking the inherent hierarchical structure.
-However, in practical applications, governmental and industrial organizations often construct tree-structured classification systems with varying structures based on specific needs.
+However, in practical applications, governmental and industrial organizations often construct tree-structured classification systems tailored to specific application needs.
 For example, the Chinese Ministry of Natural Resources has developed a two-level land use classification system (12/73 categories); the European Union’s CORINE employs a three-level structure (5/15/44 categories); and the UK Environment Agency implements a four-level hierarchy (15/78/150/600 categories).
-Flattened methods struggle to generate semantically consistent and structurally aligned hierarchical classification results in an end-to-end pipeline, making them difficult to adapt to the aforementioned multi-level interpretation requirements.
+Flat classification methods struggle to produce end-to-end hierarchical predictions that are both semantically consistent and aligned with the target tree-structured label hierarchy, making them difficult to adapt to the aforementioned multi-level interpretation requirements.
 Furthermore, different application scenarios demand varying levels of interpretation granularity.
-For instance, natural resource monitoring may only require the identification of Artificial surfaces, while urban-rural land classification necessitates further subdivision of residential, industrial, and transportation facilities, demanding models with multi-granularity hierarchical interpretation capabilities.
+For instance, natural resource monitoring may only require coarse-grained identification of artificial surfaces, whereas urban-rural land classification necessitates fine-grained subdivision of artificial surfaces into residential, industrial, and transportation categories, which calls for models with multi-granularity hierarchical interpretation capabilities.